chenbo4/BMA/README.md

 # This repository provides codes required for the paper "Bayesian model averaging for the X-chromosome inactivation dilemma in genetic association study".
+Currently, there are three files included. "simulating dataset.r" simulates a sample data of 100 individual and 10 SNPs, because the original Cystic Fibrosis application data can not be publicly shared due to ethical approval constraints."simulated data.txt" contains the simulated data.
+"BMA.r" performs frequentist and Bayesian analysis on the simulated dataset as what we do in section 4 of our paper.